SEARCH

 Application Process

-• Complete and submit an online application to the American Medical College Application Service (AMCAS), indicating Penn State College of Medicine as one of your medical schools of choice.
+• Complete and submit an online application to the American Medical College Application Service (AMCAS), indicating Penn State College of Medicine as a medical school of choice.

-• You must provide AMCAS with an official transcript, a service fee and arrange letters of recommendations.
-AMCAS will verify application information and send it electronically to the Penn State College of Medicine.
-Your verified and processed AMCAS application must be received by November 15.
+• Provide AMCAS with an official transcript, a service fee and arrange letters of recommendations.
+AMCAS will verify application information and send it electronically to Penn State College of Medicine.
+Verified and processed AMCAS applications must be received by Nov.
+15.

-• Upon receipt of your initiated AMCAS application, beginning in July, the College of Medicine will notify you via email to complete and submit a web-based Secondary Application.
+• Upon receipt of the verified and processed AMCAS application, the earliest being in July, the College of Medicine will notify applicants via email to complete and submit a web-based Secondary Application.

-• Letters of recommendation are required from each institution that granted you a degree and any institution you are attending or plan to receive a degree.
-A composite letter of support from a pre-professional committee is strongly recommended.
+• Letters of recommendation are required from each institution that granted the applicant a degree and any institution the applicant is attending or plans to receive a degree.
+A composite letter of recommendation from a pre-professional committee is acceptable.
 If no such committee is available, letters should be solicited from individual faculty members as outlined in the secondary application instructions.
-If there is a pre-professional committee and a recommendation will not be forthcoming, you should note this on the secondary application.
-Applicants who have been enrolled in graduate program are required to provide an additional letter of support from their graduate program.
+If there is a pre-professional committee and a recommendation will not be forthcoming, the applicant can note this on the secondary application.
+Applicants who have been enrolled in a graduate program are required to provide an additional letter of recommendation from their graduate program.
 Please note that the College of Medicine only accepts letters through the AMCAS Letter Service system.

 • It is the policy of the College of Medicine to deny requests to submit applications after the published deadlines.